martinsumner/riak_kv/docs/OtherAPI.md

 - When adding to the replication queue, will be added with a lower priority when compared to real-time replication.
 - Each replication queue has a small in-memory part but a large on-disk part.
 The size of the on-disk component is controlled in `riak.conf` via `replrtq_overflow_limit`.
-- Uses the AF4 queue when running node worker pools in DSCP mode.
+- Uses the AF4 queue when running node worker pools in `dscp` mode.

 #### repair_keys_range